johnb30/py_apsrtable/README.md

 Future
 ------

-Long-term goals include support for multiple models, changing variable names, and changing header names.
+Long-term goals include support for multiple models.

 Updates
 -------

+08.15.12:

-08.15.12 Changed the structure of the file around.
+* Changed the structure of the file around.
 The functions are now within the class generateTable.
+* Added support for changing variable names.

 Example
 -------